Indigitous/theLifeWeb/README.md

 ### 1.8 Misc

-Development and test environments use Postgre.
+Stage environment uses Postgre ('cause it is located at Heroku).
 Production environment will use MySQL engine, so application MUST NOT contain any engine-specific code.

 ### 1.9 Capistrano